postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

   - element_id: topogeometry_id from a TopoGeometry Key
   - element_type: layer_id from a TopoGeometry Key

-The first case is trivial, just look on their respective Primitive table and ue the identifier to know which primitive is.
+The first case is trivial, just look at their respective Primitive table and use the identifier to know which primitive is.

-While the second case the TopoElement is used to build a new TopoGeometry Key, the topology_id is implicit as we talked, so the Key is complete, to found the new elements look again on the relation's table but using the new keys.
+While the second case the TopoElement is used to build a new TopoGeometry Key, the topology_id is implicit as we talked, so the Key is complete, to find the new elements look again on the relation's table but using the new keys.

 .. image:: ./topology/read_topoelement.png
   :align: center